yaoyiran/BLI-Reading-List/README.md

 # Bilingual Lexicon Induction Reading List
 This is a reading list for Bilingual Lexicon Induction (BLI), also known as Word Translation, Bilingual Lexicon Extraction, Bilingual Dictionary Induction, and so forth.
-A large body of BLI work relies on calculating Cross-Lingual Word Embeddings (CLWEs) for word retrieval; some other BLI approaches learn a pairwise classifier for BLI; recent work prompts large language models for BLI and achieves strong BLI performance.
+A large body of BLI work relies on calculating Cross-Lingual Word Embeddings (CLWEs) for word retrieval; some other BLI approaches learn a pairwise classifier for BLI; recent work prompts large language models for BLI and achieves new state-of-the-art BLI performance.
 The list mainly includes 2018-2024 publications. ***Frequently updated.
 Pull requests and discussions are welcome!***

 # Classical Methods (Frequently Used As Baselines)
 ### 1. Procrustes